jscscheper/jscscheper/README.md

 ### 🧬 Bioinformatics Scientist | Data Scientist | Developer

-I'm a Bioinformatics graduate with a BSc from Hanze University of Applied Sciences, passionate about bridging the gap between biological data and insights.
-I specialize in building reproducible pipelines, analyzing complex genomic datasets, and developing full-stack applications for scientific data visualization.
+I'm a Bioinformatics graduate with a BSc from Hanze University of Applied Sciences who also ships software.
+I’ve worked with RNA-seq and multi-omics data in real research settings at UMCG (sepsis transcriptomics, multi-omics integration, biomarker discovery), and I build the tooling around it: reproducible pipelines (Snakemake, Nextflow/nf-core, Docker) and full-stack apps (Flask + React, REST APIs, SQL) that let researchers run analyses and explore results without living in the terminal.
+I like products that remove friction: reliable backends, clean data models, and frontends that make complex science feel straightforward.
+Looking for roles where I can do bioinformatics and/or software engineering to build things that people actually use.

 Current Status: actively seeking employment opportunities in bioinformatics, data science, or software engineering.